 More Information About Nothoscordum

-Taxonomists have lumped some yellow-flowered Nothoscordum species in with Ipheion/Tristagma so you may see the same plants under several names on the internet.
-We are offering yellow-flowered Nothoscordum for sale because they are both charming and tough.
+Taxonomists have lumped some yellow-flowered species in with Ipheion and Tristagma so you may see the same plants under several names on the internet.
+We are offering yellow-flowered nothoscordum for sale because they are both charming and tough.

 Nothoscordum prefer full sun, clay or well amended soils, and milder winters.
 They bloom primarily in spring, but Nothoscordum montevidense will provide an autumn encore if you applaud loud enough.
-Our Nothoscordum offerings are very small plants that look best in a rock garden, a small container or at the very from of the border.
-Some people like to plant Nothoscordum in their turf and enjoy the short yellow flowers in spring before mowing season begins.
-When you're ready to buy nothoscordum for your perennial garden, we hope you'll check out our online offering of nothoscordum for sale.
+Our offerings are very small plants that look best in a rock garden, a small container or at the very front of a border.
+Keep in mind that our selection of N. sellowianum is sterile so propagation can be quite slow.